Cart 0

 You can invite whoever you want to your elopement!
 Friends, family, your dog.
 To elope on public land park Canada specifies that you cannot have more than twenty guests (including all vendors) for your ceremony.
 You can also invite no one.
 Read on for more information.

-Can a Friend or Family Member Officiate the Ceremony?
+Can a Friend or Family Member Officiate my Ceremony?

 Yes!
 Your friend or family member can officiate your ceremony.
 You can find all the information for having a friend or family member officiate your ceremony HERE.